Table of Contents

 Epidemiology of Septic Arthritis in Children

-Septic arthritis has become an uncommon disease due to the prompt use of antibiotics in the last few decades.
+The incidence of septic arthritis has reduced dramatically due to the prompt use of antibiotics in the last few decades.
 The condition, however, remains more common in children compared to adults.

-In the recent years, methicillin-resistant staphylococcus aureus has emerged in the community.
+In recent years, methicillin-resistant Staphylococcus aureus has emerged in the community.
 Some experts fear that the risk of septic arthritis might increase in the coming years because of the emergence of this antibiotic-resistant bacterium in the community.

 Whether boys are more likely to develop septic arthritis than girls is still debatable.
 Due to the small number of cases, any statistical conclusions are usually difficult to be made.